The Woman Racket

-The Woman Racket is an extant 1930 Pre-Code talking film produced and distributed by Metro-Goldwyn-Mayer starring Tom Moore and Blanche Sweet.
-It is based on a 1928 Broadway play, Night Hostess by Philip Dunning.
-In January 2012 the film became available on DVD from the Warner Archive collection home library.
+The Woman Racket is an extant 1930 American Pre-Code talking film directed by Robert Ober and Albert H. Kelley and starring Tom Moore and Blanche Sweet.
+It was produced and distributed by Metro-Goldwyn-Mayer.
+It was written by Albert Shelby Le Vino, based on the 1928 Broadway play Night Hostess by Philip Dunning.
+In January 2012 the film became available on DVD from the Warner Archive Collection home library.
 It was one of Blanche Sweet's three talking films.